Vieri de' Medici: Political stance

 Following his retirement from banking, Vieri de' Medici became politically active.
-He was an ally to Maso degli Albizzi, and was selected Gonfaloniere of Justice, serving the role May–June 1392.
+He was an ally of Maso degli Albizzi and was selected Gonfaloniere of Justice, serving the role May–June 1392.
 Many Florentine citizens expected Vieri de' Medici to lead a renewed revolt against the Albizzi regime, following in the footsteps of his cousin Salvestro in the earlier Ciompi Revolt.

 Personal life

 Vieri de' Medici married twice.
 He married his first wife, Valenza, sometime before 1364.
 She died childless in September 1378.
 He later married Bice di Pazzino Strozzi, the daughter of a political ally, late in his life.
 Bice Strozzi gave birth to two sons, Niccola in 1384 or 1385 and Cambio on 1390 or 22 February 1391, and two daughters, Valenza and Bice.
 Upon the death of Vieri de' Medici, as stipulated by his will signed on 12 August 1395, each daughter was to receive 1,200 florins for their dowries, and whatever remained of Vieri's fortune was to be inherited by his surviving sons.
 Niccola and Cambio eventually established a bank of their own in Florence, with a branch in Rome.
 Unlike their father, the two proved incompetent in running their business, and by 1433, they had "sold most of their real estate in order to extinguish the liabilities of their bank".

 Vieri de' Medici died on either 13 or 14 September 1395, and was buried in the Florence Cathedral.